What is Osteoarthritis?

 How can physiotherapy help with my osteoarthritis?

 Physiotherapy treatment for osteoarthritis includes patient education, pain management, manual therapy to maintain or increase your current level of movement in the joint, and exercise.
 Our physiotherapists will help you understand your specific condition and develop an individualized master health plan with the goal of providing you with strategies to manage your osteoarthritis on your own.
-Manual therapy, including mobilizations to

-Written by: Danette Lam, MScPT
+Written By: Danette Lam, MScPT